Last year, blushing bride-to-be Fiona Kerr, editor of Brides Magazine’s annual Honeymoon Guide faced a huge dilemma. Where to go on her own honeymoon?

 Editing Brides Honeymoon Guide means I spend much of my days looking at pictures of ridiculously-perfect white sand beaches, tropical villas that are bigger than my entire flat in London and dreamy resorts in every far-flung corner of the earth.
 It takes all the willpower in the world, and the lack of money in my bank account, to stop me running for Heathrow on a daily basis.

 There is one time, however, you have every excuse to go crazy and splash the cash on that dream trip, and that’s your honeymoon.
 But how do you decide where to go for this ‘once in a lifetime trip’?
-The answer is it’s not easy – in the end it comes down to a question of when you’re going, how much or little you want to do, the b-word (budget) and a lot of advice from experts, like the well-traveled experts at Scott Dunn.
-And maybe a bit of compromise – my husband Peter would have had me camping on a walking vacation if he had had his way.
+The answer is it’s not easy – in the end it comes down to a question of when you’re going, how much or little you want to do, the b-word (budget) and a lot of advice from experts, like the well-travelled experts at Scott Dunn.
+And maybe a bit of compromise – my husband Peter would have had me camping on a walking holiday if he had had his way.

 So we decided to mix a bit of action-adventure on an amazing Himalayan experience with Shakti Ladakh, with a more conventional week by the beach in Sri Lanka for our September honeymoon.

 First stop after our flight touches down in the Sri Lankan capital, Colombo, is Amanwella – near the fishing town of Tangalle on the southeast coast of the island.
-Our Scott Dunn Sri Lanka expert Susie Reynolds had recommended this and our second stop Kahanda Kanda as two of her favorite hotels on the whole island so we knew to expect great things, and we weren’t disappointed.
+Our Scott Dunn Sri Lanka expert Susie Reynolds had recommended this and our second stop Kahanda Kanda as two of her favourite hotels on the whole island so we knew to expect great things, and we weren’t disappointed.

 A traditional tuk tuk replaces the ubiquitous lux-resort golf buggy to ‘put-put’ us up the hill to our huge glass-door-sided pool villa, one of just 30 that hug the hillside overlooking the perfect golden crescent of Silent Beach.